crides/kicad-footprint-generator/scripts/Inductor_SMD/readme.md

     - type: Optional.
         * 1 - Rectangle body, rectangle pads on the bottom surface.
         * 2 - Rectangle body, rectangle pads on the bottom surface, with visible wings on the sides
-        * 3 - Rectangle body with 4 chamfered corners
+        * 3 - Rectangle body with 4 heavy fillet (rounded) corners
     - bodyColor: Optional.
 Default to `black body`.
     - pinColor: Optional.
 Default to `metal grey pins`
     - padThickness: Optional.
 Default to `0.05` mm.
+    - cornerRadius: Optional.
+Default to `2`mm.
+Corner radius used for type `3` above.
 - tags: Optional.
 The word `inductor` as a tag is included already in the script.
 You should add the series name.